-Learn more: How to properly create a spending plan
+Learn more: How to Start a Budget

 Our habits are based on our lifestyle choices.
 Lifestyle choices are sticky and come with a price tag.
 In order to keep up with a specific lifestyle, we may forgo saving and use credit for cash flow difference.

 Needs Versus Wants